venturamor/TRBLLmaker-NLP/ReadMe.md

 - [data_arrangement](data_arrangement.py) - gather all extracted data to uniq set (db_pickles/final)
 - [prepare_data](prepare_data.py) - organize data in dataframe format (./jsons),
   and split it to train, test and validation (./data)

+##### Dataset
+Working with HuggingFace Dataset format.
+- [TRBLL_dataset](TRBLL_dataset.py) - our Dataset struct - takes the jsons that are located in ./data, by config - train_args.
+- Dataset include train, test and validation DatasetDicts.

 ###### Data Exploration
 - Before splitting to train, test and validation, we can: